JoshiSneh/CSV-Analyzer/README.md

 An intelligent CSV file analysis tool powered by OpenAI GPT models and Streamlit.
 Ask questions about your data in natural language and get instant insights, visualizations, and analysis.

-**Development Mode: It can generate errors while running the python code.**

 ## Features 🌟

 - **Natural Language Queries**: Ask questions about your data in plain English